brother-bill/webdisplays-mc/README.md

 # WebDisplays for NeoForge 1.21.1

-An unofficial port of WebDisplays to NeoForge 1.21.1.
+An unofficial vibecoded port of WebDisplays to NeoForge 1.21.1.
 This mod allows you to create screens in your Minecraft world and browse the internet!

 ## Features